How long will the library be closed?

 Will I get a fine for returning library items late?

-No. No library fines will be assessed during the library closure.
+No. No library fines will be assessed through the summer.

 I think my library card expired as I'm having difficulty and/or not able to access online resources.